johnwhiteside/react-redux-testing/README.md

 ### Components

 #### Enzyme
-[Enzyme](http://airbnb.io/enzyme/) is a library that allows you create a mock DOM and test whether the component behaves correctly.
+[Enzyme](http://airbnb.io/enzyme/) is a library that allows you create a mock DOM and test whether a component behaves correctly.

 With Enzyme you can do either [shallow rendering](http://airbnb.io/enzyme/docs/api/shallow.html) or [full DOM rendering](http://airbnb.io/enzyme/docs/api/mount.html).
 Shallow rendering is what I use probably 90% of the time, it allows you to keep your tests contained to just the functionality of the the component without having to worry about how other components interact with it.
-Full DOM rendering allows you to test how components in the DOM inteact with eachother.
+Full DOM rendering allows you to test how components in the DOM interact with each other.

 #### Connected and Unconnected components
 When working with redux you have two types of components, connected components and unconnected components.
-When testing a component that is connected its best to export the class so you can you focus the testing to just the functionality within scope of the component.
+When testing a component that is connected, it's best to export the class so you can you focus the tests to just the functionality within scope of the component.
 ````
 const mapStateToProps = state => ({
 	items: getAllTodos(state),